ddri/bebop/README.md

 3. Make your changes and test thoroughly
 4. Submit a pull request with a clear description

-## 📋 Roadmap

-See our [ROADMAP.md](ROADMAP.md) for detailed development roadmap and completed milestones.

-### ✅ Completed (v0.4.0 - Hybrid Publishing Workflow Release)
-- ✅ **Campaign-centric workflow** - Complete content campaign management system
-- ✅ **Hybrid scheduling system** - Three publishing modes with custom date/time support
-- ✅ **Multi-platform publishing** - Hashnode, Dev.to, Bluesky, Mastodon integration
-- ✅ **Background processing** - Automated scheduler with manual trigger capability
-- ✅ **Performance optimization** - Lazy loading, code splitting, bundle analysis
-- ✅ **Testing infrastructure** - Comprehensive test suite with automated smoke tests
-- ✅ **TypeScript improvements** - Type-safe implementation throughout codebase

-### 🎯 Next Release (v0.5.0 - Analytics & Platform Expansion)
-- [ ] **Publishing analytics** - Performance metrics and engagement tracking
-- [ ] **LinkedIn integration** - Professional content publishing platform
-- [ ] **Twitter/X integration** - Social media content distribution
-- [ ] **Content versioning** - Track changes and maintain content history
-- [ ] **Team collaboration** - Multi-user workflows and permissions
-- [ ] **Advanced scheduling** - Optimal timing and bulk operations

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the AGPL-3.0 license - see the [LICENSE](LICENSE) file for details.

 ## 🙋‍♂️ About the Author

-Bebop is created and maintained by **David Ryan**, a product manager and developer in the quantum computing space.
-This project combines experience from building content management systems at Red Hat and commercial SaaS platforms.
+Bebop is created and maintained by **David Ryan**, a product leader and developer now working in the quantum computing industry.
+This project combines experience from building content management systems at Red Hat and is a spiritual successor to the Corilla CMS.

-- **Day Job**: Product Manager for quantum computing
-- **Background**: Developer Relations, Technical Writing, Content Strategy
-- **Previous Work**: Red Hat PressGang CCMS, Corilla SaaS platform

 ## 📞 Support